American Brahms Society is seeking applications for its Karl Geiringer

 productive summer of 1886: the probable composition of three movements

-of the Cello Sonata in F major around a pre-existing slow movement, and
+of the Cello Sonata in F major around a pre-existing slow movement,

-conceived as a comprehensive compositional project.
+four works were conceived as a comprehensive compositional project.

 Notley, who is an accomplished pianist and former student in piano at

 the Mannes College of Music, holds the degrees of A. B. in English from

 Barnard College and M. Phil. in music from Yale University.
 She is the

 recipient of several prestigious awards including National Endowment